Guidelines to Park Rules and Regulations

 North Carolina state parks do not install or maintain any climbing surface, route, or fixed anchors.
 Route selection and the decision to rely on any fixed anchors are the climber's responsibility.
 New routes are not permitted, unless reviewed through the park's climbing management plan.

-All accidents and injuries must be reported to park staff.
+Please report all accidents and injuries to park staff.

 Sandboarding and kiteboarding are permitted only at Jockey's Ridge State Park.
 A permit is not required to partake in these activities.
 For kiteboarding, please use the parking area at the Soundside Beach access, located off of West Soundside Road.